nicolas-tdc/weave/README.md

 ```

 - Add services
-*Select and name your service to add*
+*This will prompt you to select and name a new service for the application*
 ```bash
 ./weave.sh add
 ```